This tutorial will introduce some of the basic editing skills in iMovie.

 At the top of the Import Window, you will also see a menu titled Import to: where you can select which Event you would like the clips to import to.

-Click on that drop-down menu, and select an existing Event, or select New Event to create a new event in which to import your video clips. iMovie will then prompt you to name your New Event.
+- Select an existing Event or select New Event to create a new event in which to import your video clips.

 Editing Workflow Between the Event Library and Project